Skip to content

 This is the DFS bracket-sequence pattern — stack-frame state during a graph-traversal interval.
 The internal active Map is the open-brackets stack at any moment.
 Same shape used by Tarjan’s SCC algorithm, tree decomposition, and push-down automata.

 • Run-wide aggregates.
-For totals/counts, use SequenceRecorder.aggregate() or KeyedRecorder.aggregate().
+For totals/counts, use SequenceStore.aggregate() or KeyedStore.aggregate().

 • Concurrent boundaries of the same kind (parallel branches with two LLM calls active at once) work correctly — keyed independently in the active map.

-• Nested boundaries of different kinds (Agent boundary contains LLM boundary contains streaming) require separate tracker instances — one per kind.
-Compose multiple trackers; each one observes its own bracket pair.
+• Nested boundaries of different kinds (Agent boundary contains LLM boundary contains streaming) require separate store instances — one per kind.
+Compose multiple stores; each one tracks its own bracket pair.

-The key: string is whatever your subclass picks.
-Convention: use runtimeStageId when the boundary maps 1:1 to a stage execution — gives free interop with SequenceRecorder.getEntriesForStep, KeyedRecorder.getByKey, findCommit / findLastWriter, and the rest of the trace ecosystem.
+The key: string is whatever your recorder picks.
+Convention: use runtimeStageId when the boundary maps 1:1 to a stage execution — gives free interop with SequenceStore.getByKey, KeyedStore.get, findCommit / findLastWriter, and the rest of the trace ecosystem.
 Use a more granular key (e.g., toolCallId) only when there are multiple concurrent boundaries WITHIN one stage execution.

 Choosing the right shelf — decision tree